 Note that associating a project with an agent pool is not propagated to its subprojects and affects only the build configurations residing directly in the project.

-TeamCity always has a <Root project> as the top of the projects hierarchy.
-The root project has most of the properties of a usual project and the settings configured in the root project are available to all the other projects on the server.
+TeamCity always has a <Root project> as the top of the project hierarchy.
+The root project has most of the properties of a usual project, and the settings configured in the root project are available to all the other projects on the server.

 The root project is special in the following ways: